Privacy Policy

 Disclosures to third party

 We are not in a business to sell your data.
-Nevertheless, the above purposes and activities may require us to pass on some of the Personal Data to the following third parties:
+Nevertheless, the above purposes and activities may require us to pass on some of the Personal Data to the following third parties, for example:

-• Our service providers acting as our processors and sub-processors providing data hosting services in connection to the Services;
+- Our service providers acting as our processors and sub-processors providing data hosting, processing and storage services in connection to our services;

-• Regulators, local authorities and other public or regulatory authorities acting as processors or joint controllers who require reporting of processing activities in certain circumstances.
+- Regulators, local authorities, law enforcement agencies and other public or regulatory authorities acting as processors or joint controllers who require reporting of processing activities in certain circumstances.

 As we develop our business, we might sell or buy businesses or assets.
 In the event of a corporate sale, merger, reorganization, dissolution or similar event, Personal Data may be part of the transferred assets.